EwartM/ewartm.github.io/intelliJ-basic-project.md

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-09 at 11.07.22 AM.png)

-Now do a Gradle > tasks > build to generate a SNAPSHOT.jar file containing our dependencies in the build/libs folder.
+Now do a Gradle > tasks > build to generate a folder containing our dependencies (build/exploded/WEB-INF/lib)

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-09 at 4.56.07 PM.png)